xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

 ## Part 2

-Change of plans; the closest point is no good and we are to find the intersection reached in the fewest steps.
-Thankfully, we can add this functionality with very few changes.
+Change of plans; the closest point is no good and we are asked to find the intersection reached in the fewest steps.
+Thankfully, we can add this functionality with few changes.

 Let's first think about our data structure.
 Using a set of points is no longer enough, we also need to store how many (fewest) steps it takes to reach each point.
 The best data structure for this is a dictionary with points as keys and steps as values.
 Points will still stored as a set (a set is more or less a dict without values and only keys) and we can store an unique value for each.